Dr Adam Kaasa

 Kaasa, A. (in review 2020) ‘The materiality of erasure: tabula rasa urbanism in post-war Mexico City’ in eds.
 Philipp Schorch and Martin Saxer Material Connectivities / Connecting Materialities, UCL Press, London.

-Bingham-Hall, J., Kaasa, A (in review 2020) ‘Designing for production: cultural infrastructure as the right to the city’ arq: Architecture Research Quarterly (Cambridge University Press).
+Bingham-Hall, J. and Kaasa, A (in review 2020) ‘Designing for production: cultural infrastructure as the right to the city’ arq: Architecture Research Quarterly (Cambridge University Press).

 Kaasa, A. (accepted 2019) ‘Unequal ideas: Reflections on Designing Politics, an urban ideas competition in Rio de Janeiro’ Design Issues (MIT Press).